marukoadona/jb/README.md

- Change UI only in version 7, Credit to Leeful
+ Change UI only in version 7, Credit to Leeful.